 South of Omarama, off road 83 you can follow the Vanishing world trail starting in Duntroon.
 It will lead you to geological wonders, fossils and ancient Maori drawings.

 The most famous stop of the trail near Duntroon is the field of the Elephant Rocks.
 You can walk on this private land filled with giant rock formations.
 Those are yellow-brown Otekaike limestone.
 Lime accumulated around 25 million years ago.
 Sediments were hardened into limestone.
 As the land was uplifted just a few millions years ago, erosion cut through and revealed this natural sculptures.

 Bring closed shoes (this is a farm with many cows and cow droppings...)

 If you are into pinnacles and are visiting North island, you can also discover the Putangirua Pinnacles.

 It is a completely different experiences.

-This access is a lot more difficult as you walk in the river bed.
+This access is a lot more difficult since you walk in the river bed.